Sondre Nordheim of Telemark, Norway discovers birch tree roots can be used as heel bindings, allowing skiers to jump and turn for the first time.

 Multorpor Inc. purchases Skibowl Ski Area, one ticket can now be used to ski both Multorpor and Skibowl Ski Areas.

 Lange plastic ski boot commercially available.

-The ninth winter Olympic games held in Innsbruck, Austria.
-Oregonian Jean Saubert ties for second in giant slalom, and places third in slalom.
-Billy Kidd and Jimmie Heuga become the first American men to win Olympic medals for skiing, being second and third, respectively, in the slalom.
+The 9th winter Olympics held in Innsbruck, Austria.
+Oregonian Jean Saubert ties for 2nd in giant slalom, and places 3rd in slalom.
+Billy Kidd and Jimmie Heuga become the first American men to win Olympic medals for skiing.

 Mount Hood Meadows Ski Area opens.

 Snowboarding begins with Jake Burton testing his Snurfer.

 Mike Devecka, competed in the nordic combined events in the 1968 Grenoble, France, Winter Olympics.

 Timberline Lodge installs Palmer Chairlift, summer racing camps grow in popularity.

 Bill Johnson, Cascade Ski Club, wins gold in downhill to become America’s first Olympic downhill champion.